Registration is Open for AMCOA Annual Conference!

 Strengthen campus-level assessment of student learning

-Funded by the Davis Educational Foundation , Advancing a Massachusetts Culture of Assessment (AMCOA) is led by a team of faculty and staff from each of the 28 undergraduate campuses, with a goal of helping every campus improve curriculum and learning through development of state-of-the-art programs of learning outcomes assessment.
-AMCOA's first year was so successful in achieving system-wide collaboration on learning outcomes that the Davis Educational Foundation provided additional funding for a second year.
+Advancing a Massachusetts Culture of Assessment (AMCOA) is led by a team of faculty and staff from each of the 28 undergraduate campuses, with a goal of helping every campus improve curriculum and learning through development of state-of-the-art programs of learning outcomes assessment.
+AMCOA was funded by the Davis Educational Foundation from May 2011 until May 2013, achieving unprecedented system-wide collaboration on learning outcomes during that time.
+It is now primarily supported by the campuses with moderate support from Davis for a technology pilot.

-Find ways to compare student learning among states
+Find ways to compare student learning among institutions and states

-- Present assessment outcomes in ways understandable by non-academic stakeholders;
+- Presents assessment outcomes in ways understandable by non-academic stakeholders;

-- Center on using actual student work, closely linked to curriculum and to the instruction work of the faculty; and
+- Centers on using actual student work, closely linked to curriculum and to the instruction work of the faculty; and

-- Allow comparison of student learning across state lines.
+- Allows comparison of student learning across institution and state lines.

-This ambitious work, if successful, will enable states to use shared standards to compare their students' level of learning with other states.
+If successful, this work will enable states to use shared standards to compare their students' level of learning with other states.
+It is proceeding on two tracks: